Video Demonstrations of Medication Administration Techniques –YouTube Video Resources

 - Draw Up Water for Flush and attach it to port

 - Inject Flush

 How to Give Nitroglycerin Under the Tongue

 If you know someone with a heart condition who takes Nitroglycerin for chest pain, it’s important to know what to do if you find them unresponsive.
 Giving them their Nitro pills could save their life if done promptly.
-If the person is complaining of chest pain or found unresponsive, proceed with giving them their nitroglycerin tablet immediately.
+If the person is complaining of chest pain or is found unresponsive, proceed with giving them their nitroglycerin tablet immediately.
 Then call 9-1-1 for assistance.
-If the chest pain is not relieved in five minutes, give them a second pill.
+Give them a second pill if the chest pain is not relieved in five minutes.
 See the steps below.

 - Place the tablet or spray the medicine under their tongue.

 - Do not let them eat or drink anything after taking medicine.